Kate-Pol/Biodiversity-in-National-Parks/README.md

 Then novigate into unzipped file directory.

 Type the following into the command line: jupyter notebook This should open a browser tab.

+### 2.Setting up your Git Repository
+---
+Create a new Git repository for this project.

+If you need more guidance, review the GitHub Desktop article and additional help on this Git cheat sheet.

+Main components that you will want to include:

+Jupyter Notebook

+CSV data file(s)